Angelo Davis Mathews

 St. Joseph's College, Colombo

-In limited overs cricket, Mathews' all-round skills are almost indispensable.
-When he pulled a quad in the World Cup semi-final in 2011, he forced three changes to the XI that played in the final, as the team strove for the balance he single-handedly delivers.
-He began his international career with ambitions of becoming a genuine allrounder, but has since given primacy to his batting, and effectively plays as a specialist batter in the Test side.
+In limited-overs cricket, Mathews' all-round skills have been indispensable.
+When he pulled a quad in the World Cup semi-final in 2011, it forced three changes to the XI that played in the final, as the team strove for the balance he could single-handedly deliver.

 Batting & Fielding